-Provide gross floor area computations for total building.
-Provide the net floor area for each room in tabular form in the computation.
+Provide gross floor area computations in accordance with the IBC, version as indicated by UFC 1-200-01, and compare to the authorized scope as shown on DD Form 1391.
+The net floor area for each room must be presented in tabular form in the computation.
 These areas will not be shown on the drawings.
 Break down the areas into two categories, those calculated on the basis of full area and those calculated on the basis of one-half area, and then show the grand total.
 Also, show the programmed area for each room and criteria data used.